The making of Fuzzy Brain sculpture

-In 2014 I fell off of my bike and fractured my skull, resulting in a ‘traumatic brain injury’.
+In 2014 I fell off of my bike and fractured my skull, resulting in a ‘traumatic brain injury’ (TBI).
 As I waited on the CAT scan bed to be rolled into the machine, I was asked if I wished to take part in an international drug trial that was studying the effects of a particular drug on bleeds on the brain.
-As I had no other bruises on my body (having broken the fall with my head – no, I wasn’t wearing a helmet, but I always wear one now!), I was therefore an excellent candidate for the trial, called the CRASH-3 study.
+As I had no other bruises on my body (having broken the fall with my head – no, I wasn’t wearing a helmet, but I always wear one now!), I was therefore an excellent candidate for the clinical trial, called the CRASH-3 Clinical Trial.

-The CRASH-3 Trial by the London School of Hygiene and Tropical Medicine (LSHTM) was a worldwide clinical trial of 12,000+ people to see if a drug called tranexamic acid could reduce deaths from traumatic brain injury (TBI).
+The CRASH-3 Clinical Trial by the London School of Hygiene and Tropical Medicine (LSHTM) was a worldwide clinical trial of 12,000+ people to see if a drug called tranexamic acid could reduce deaths from TBIs.
 Around 69 million people are estimated to experience a TBI worldwide each year.

 CRASH-3 provides evidence that a low-cost drug could prevent deaths from TBI by as much as 20% depending on severity of the injury.